ahaampo5/ahaampo5/README.md

 ### 🤗 Jerry Kim (김준철)
 Hi there, this is JunCheol Kim!
 I'm enjoying learning about AI and data analysis.
-Also, I'm interested in building services using AI system.
+Also, I'm interested in building AI services.
 I am familiar with defining and solving problems in NLP, CV, and ML.

 ### 👀 Contact